Ma-Yier/RatGene/README.md

 ***
 ### Running Examples
 #### Example 1
-The `test1.m` demostrates the process of computing a gene knockout strategy for the production of ethanol which is a valuable biofuel and industrial solvent in yeast fermentation.
+The `test1.m` demostrates the process of computing a gene knockout strategy for the production of glycerol which is used as a solvent, sweetening agent, and also as medicine in yeast fermentation.
 The model used is [`iMM904`](http://bigg.ucsd.edu/models/iMM904) downloaded from [BiGG](http://bigg.ucsd.edu/) database.
 Run the following code in the command line of MATLAB:
 ```
 test1
 ```